Renato03110/Renato03110/README.md

 As a full stack developer, I'm proficient in front-end technologies such as <b> HTML, CSS, JavaScript, and React, Vue, Angular, etc as well as back-end technologies such as Python, Node.js, Express, Laravel and MongoDB, MySQL </b>, etc. I have also worked on blockchain projects using <b> Ethereum, Solidity, and Web3.js. </b> I'm always eager to learn new technologies and frameworks to solve complex problems.

 I have a strong background in Computer Science and Mathematics from Nanyang Technological University (NTU) and have been involved in various projects throughout my career, including DApps, smart contract development, and scalable web applications.
 I have expertise in AWS, Google Cloud Platform, and GitHub Actions for CI/CD pipelines.

+In addition, I took internation MBA course in Sao Paulo University between 2014~2016 while working at Biosom company(www.Biosom.com.br) as an intern.
+I am the CEO of developing team now.

 When I'm not coding, I enjoy reading and writing about blockchain technology and its potential applications.
 I also enjoy hiking and camping with my family.